ArwynFr/stack-homepage/README.md

 *   Github Actions are triggerd on push / master
 *   It builds the [Dockerfile](/src/Dockerfile) into an image
 *   The image is pushed to Github Packages
-*   The project's [Docker stack file](/stack/docker-compose.yml) is scp to the server
+*   The project's [Docker stack file](/stack/docker-compose.yml) is remotely deployed to the swarm
-*   The image is pulled from Github Packages
+*   The node pulls the image from Github Packages
-*   The stack is deployed on a swarm behind a traefik reverse
+*   The stack is routed behind a traefik reverse

-The traefik configuration is beyond the scope of this repository, but it is avilable on [my infrastructure repository](https://github.com/ArwynFr/infrastructure).
+The traefik configuration is beyond the scope of this repository, but it is avilable on [my infrastructure repository](https://github.com/ArwynFr/stack-infrastructure).

 ## How to contribute